 Credit laws are changing, it is important that you understand the changes to your obligations.

 The commencement of the Credit Contracts Legislation Amendment Act 2019 (CCLAA) has been impacted by COVID-19 and the changes have been introduced at different stages.
-The first changes were effective from 20 December 2019, with the final changes set to come into force on 1 December 2021.
-The changes that come into force on 1 December 2021 were originally meant to come take effect on 1 October 2021 however in September 2021, Cabinet decided to extend the compliance date due to the impact of COVID-19 on alert levels.
+The first changes were effective from 20 December 2019, with the final changes coming into force on 1 December 2021.
+The changes that came into force on 1 December 2021 were originally meant to come take effect on 1 October 2021 however in September 2021, Cabinet decided to extend the compliance date due to the impact of COVID-19 on alert levels.

 There are some additional obligations to those that are set out below but will take effect once Regulations have been passed.
 We will update this page with that information when it becomes available.